phR0ze/tech-docs/src/development/ui/cross_platform/flutter/gestures/README.md

 Provides an animated slide out of view via the swipe or flinging gesture.
 Its really nice and convenient however it doesn't seem to work well with the InteractiveViewer's Zoom

-* Works well with PageView's swipe scrolling
+* Works well with PageView's swipe scrolling with just the two of them
-* Breaks InteractiveViewer's pinch to zoom
+* Breaks down when used with the InteractiveViewer's pinch to zoom

 ## InteractiveViewer
 [InteractiveViewer](https://api.flutter.dev/flutter/widgets/InteractiveViewer-class.html)